Jennifer Bea, PhD, MS

 Professor, Optical Sciences

 Jennifer Barton, PhD received her BS and MS degrees in electrical engineering from the University of Texas at Austin and University of California Irvine, respectively.
 She worked for McDonnell Douglas (now Boeing) on the Space Station program before returning to the University of Texas at Austin to obtain the Ph.D. in Biomedical Engineering in 1998.
-She is currently Professor of Biomedical Engineering, Electrical and Computer Engineering, Optical Sciences, and Biosystems Engineering at the University of Arizona, as well as Director of the BIO5 Institute, and Thomas R. Brown Distinguished Chair in Bioengineering.
-She is a fellow of SPIE and the American Institute for Medical and Biological Engineering.

 Email Address: barton@arizona.edu